-Frequent coverage of small amounts of material.
 Usually infrequent.
 It may be cumulative and cover large amounts of material.
 Some classes may require only papers and/or projects instead of exams.
-Make-up tests are often available.
 Make-up exams are seldom an option.
 It may have to be requested.
-Test dates can be arranged to avoid conflict with other events.
 Usually, tests are scheduled without regard to other demands.
-Frequently conducts review sessions emphasizing Review sessions are rarely offered.
-Students may need important concepts before tests. to find a tutor or study group.
-High School Postsecondary Education , an Involvement Parents and teachers may provide support and Students are considered adults with decision-making guidance and set priorities.
-Additionally, parent authority.
-They set their own priorities.
-Parent permission is required (until 18 years of age). permission is not required.
-Due to FERPA, an institution cannot discuss any student's information Parents and teachers often remind students of their with parents ithout permission from the student. responsibilities and guide them in setting priorities.
+Review sessions are rarely offered.
+Students may need to find a tutor or study group.
+Postsecondary Education an Involvement Students are regarded as adults who have the authority to make decisions.
+They determine their priorities, and parental permission is not required.
+Due to FERPA, institutions cannot discuss any student's information. with parents without permission from the student.
 Decision-making is primarily the student's responsibility.
-The student must balance their responsibilities and set responsibilities and golde mem in senting priorities. priorities.
-Parents typically manage finances for school-related Students are responsible for money management and activities. basic needs.
-High School Postsecondary Education Gro des Good homework grades may assist in raising the Tests and major papers provide the majority of a overall grade when test grades are lower. student's grade.
-Extra credit options are often available.
-Generally not offered.
-Initial test grades, especially when low, may not have First tests are often "wake-up calls" to let students know an adverse effect on grades. what is expected.
-High School Postsecondary Education s to Consider The main office exists as the center of activity for the school.
-Students are responsible for knowing where to locate information, assistance, and study support.
-Through vehicles such as the IEP, students, parents, Students, not teachers, counselors, or parents , must be teachers, counselors, and support staff work together to able to identify their disability, provide documentation, ensure that student needs and accommodations are and request accommodations and support. provided.
-Transition planning and timelines exist to clarify Students make course selections with some assistance students' vision, identify programming choices and from advisors or instructors. coordinate appropriate coursework options.
-N Personal services for medical or physical disability are required.
-No personal services are required.
+The student must balance their responsibilities and set priorities.
+Students are responsible for managing their finances and meeting their basic needs.
+Postsecondary Education ıdes Tests and major papers provide the majority of a student's grade.
+Generally, not offered.
+First tests are often "wake-up calls" to let students know what is expected of them.
+Postsecondary Education s to Consider Students are responsible for knowing where to locate information, assistance, and study support.
+Students, not teachers, counselors, or parents, must be able to identify their disability, provide documentation, and request accommodations and support.
+Students make course selections with some assistance Students make course selections with some assistance from advisors or instructors.

-^{} Although responsibility lies with the student, Disability Support Services works closely to develop Accommodation Requests and will advocate for the student if difficulty arises.
+\ Although responsibility lies with the student, Disability Support Services works closely to develop Accommodation Requests and will advocate for the student if difficulty arises.